Web3AdvisoryHub/Web3-Sci-Fi-Hub/Chapter_07/7A_Earth-Ambition/Layer_1_Challenge/walkthrough.md

-# 🧬o WALKTHROUGH: Echo’s Loyalty Test – Chapter 7A (Earth-Ambition Fork)
+# 🧬 WALKTHROUGH: Echo’s Loyalty Test – Chapter 7A (Earth-Ambition Fork)

 > 🎝 “Not all proof reveals.
 Some binds must remain unseen to be true.” —Echo